Papaya: Nutrition, Benefits, Side Effects, & Uses

 May Have Antioxidant Potential

-A 2012 animal study shows that papaya fruit extracts may help in boosting the immune system.
-[10]
+Furthermore, a 2012 animal study indicated that papaya fruit extracts might boost the immune system.
+[9]

 May Aid in Digestion

-Papaya is a popular natural remedy for stomach disorders, such as indigestion, irritable bowel syndrome (IBS), constipation, ulcers, and acidity.
+Papaya has long been valued as a natural remedy for various digestive disorders, including indigestion, IBS, constipation, ulcers, and acidity

-You can know more about the Benefits and the Recipe for Papaya Juice here.
+You can learn more about the Benefits and the Recipe for Papaya Juice here.

 Close-up of fresh and ripe halved papayas with seeds and papaya leaf on a wooden table